top of page

 Now that I have accepted and embraced being a hobbiest, I am having a lot more fun on stage, which is the reason I started doing this in the first place.
 I woke up in 2020 feeling more lighthearted about comedy than I have in a long time.
 I don’t know if it’s my age or maybe my new baby nephew has melted my icy heart, but I’m feeling more focused on myself and my goals than ever.
 I’m not going to let a label or the opinions of others get in the way of creating what I want to see in the world.

-So, because my parents are always right, here is a list of things I’ll be focusing on this year.
-In 2021, I am hoping to look back on this list and be proud of the work I did to accomplish these goals.
+So, because my parents are always right, here is a list of things I’ll be focusing on this year:

 • I will do this by staying focused on making the things that only I can create the best they can be.